Arsenal21/software-license-manager/README.md

 4. Click Install Now and then activate the plugin
 ```

+### Sample Files Overview
+- **CoreConfig.php**: Sets up global constants and utility methods for API requests and responses.
+- **LicenseAPI.php**: Provides core methods for each license management action, using `CoreConfig.php` for secure requests.
+- **Action Files**:
+  - `CreateLicense.php`: Handles license creation.
+  - `ActivateLicense.php`: Activates a license for a specific domain or device.
+  - `DeactivateLicense.php`: Manages deactivation of a license.
+  - `CheckLicense.php`: Checks the current status of a license.
+  - `GetLicenseInfo.php`: Retrieves detailed information about a license.

+Refer to each [wiki page](https://github.com/michelve/software-license-manager/wiki) for in-depth guides on using these files.

 ## Author

 👤 **Michel Velis and Tips and Tricks HQ**